bclins/bclins.github.io/spring26/math222/notes.md

 Wed, Jan 21 | [2.1][2.1]     | Examining numerical data
 Fri, Jan 23 | [2.2][2.2]     | Considering categorical data

+### Wed, Jan 21

+Today we did a lab about using R to visualize data.

+* **Lab:** High Bridge half marathon ([Rmd](HighBridge.Rmd), [html](HighBridge.html))

+You should be able to open this file in your browser, then hit CTRL-A and CTRL-C to select it and copy it so that you can paste it into Rstudio as an R-markdown document.

 - - -